Notice of Privacy Practices for the Blue Cross and Blue Shield Service Benefit Plan

 We are most likely to use and/or disclose your protected health information in the following ways:

 - For payment and healthcare operations: We will use or disclose your protected health information to obtain premiums or make payments or to otherwise fulfill our responsibilities for coverage and providing benefits as established under your member contract.
-We may also use your information for business operations, For example, we may use or disclose your protected health information: (i) to send you information about one of our disease management programs; (ii) to respond to a customer service inquiry from you; (iii) in connection with fraud and abuse detection and compliance programs or (iv) to survey you concerning how effectively we are meeting your health insurance needs.
+We may also use your information for business operations, For example, we may use or disclose your protected health information: (i) to send you information about one of our disease management programs; (ii) to respond to a customer service inquiry from you; (iii) in connection with fraud and abuse detection and compliance programs; (iv) to survey you concerning how effectively we are meeting your health insurance needs; or (v) for enrollment purposes.

-- For appointment/service reminder: We may contact you to remind you to obtain preventive health services or to inform you of treatment alternatives and/or health related benefits and services that may be of interest to you.
+- For appointment/service reminder: We may contact you for care coordination purposes, such as reminding you to obtain preventive health services or to inform you of treatment alternatives and/or health related benefits and services that may be of interest to you.

 - For use by business associates: We contract with individuals and entities (business associates) to perform various functions on our behalf or to provide certain types of services.
 To perform these functions or to provide the services, business associates will receive, create, maintain, use, or disclose protected health information.
 We require business associates to agree in writing to contract terms designed to appropriately safeguard your information.